tjturnage/pyart-nexrad/README.md

 Creating environments using Anaconda is recommended due to the ability to create more than one environment.
 It is also recommended because you can keep dependencies separate from one another that might conflict if you had them all in your root environment.
-For example, if you had all the dependencies for a Pandas environment and all the dependencies for a Py-ART environment in your root environment, there might be conflicts between channels and packages.
-So Anaconda allows you to create multiple environments to avoid these issues.

-To download and install `Anaconda <https://www.anaconda.com/download/#>`_.
+To download and install Anaconda https://www.anaconda.com/download/

 While Anaconda is downloading, it will ask if you want to set a path to it, or let Anaconda set a default path.
 After choosing, Anaconda should finish